Examination of the Eye: A complete eye examination:

 Fundus Examination – Examination of the Retina and Optic Nerve:

 Evaluation of the lens, retina and posterior section of the eye should be done through a dilated pupil to provide a better view.
+This is a crucial part of an eye exam, as many eye diseases such as diabetes, high blood pressure and even brain tumors can be detected during the examination of the retina and optic nerve.

 Additional testing may be needed based on the results of the previous tests to confirm or rule out possible problems, to clarify uncertain findings, or to provide a more in-depth assessment.